aria-ml/dataeval/docs/source/concepts/Outliers.md

 ## Class Options

-The {func}`.Outliers` API will give more information on how to use the functionality.
+The {class}`.Outliers` API will give more information on how to use the functionality.
 The user has the option to specify:

 - the statistical method used by the class